MM for Penalized Estimation: Predicting breast cancer clinical status

-\subsection{Predicting breast cancer clinical status}
+\section{Predicting breast cancer clinical status}

 \citet{maqc2010microarray} used gene expressions to predict breast cancer clinical status with 164 estrogen receptor positive cases and 114 negative cases.
 The same data set has been evaluated for a variety of robust classification algorithms \citep{li2018boosting, wang2018quadratic, wang2018robust}.
-The analysis described below is reproduced in a vignette distributed with the \texttt{R} package \texttt{mpath}.
+Applying MM for penalized estimation, the analysis described below is reproduced in a vignette distributed with the \texttt{R} package \texttt{mpath}.
 Following the same pre-selection procedure, the data set is pre-screened to keep 3000 most significant genes from 22,282 genes with two-sample t-test.
 These genes are then standardized.
 The data set is randomly split to training data and test data, and the training data contains 50/50 positive/negative cases and the test data has 114/64 positive/negative cases.
 The positive/negative status in the training data is randomly flipped with percentage v=0, 5, 10, 15.
-The predictive models are aided with a five-fold cross-validation to select the optimal penalty parameters.
+The parameter of SCAD and MCP is fixed at $a=3.7$ and $a=12$, respectively.
+The predictive models are aided with a five-fold cross-validation to select the optimal penalty parameters with the smallest classification errors.
 The analysis is conducted with Closs $\sigma=0.9$, Gloss $\sigma=1.01$ and Qloss $\sigma=0.5$ \citep{wang2018quadratic}.
-This process is repeated 100 times and the results are summarized in Table~\ref{tab:cancererr} and \ref{tab:cancernvar}.
-Prediction accuracy is more similar in the clean data than those contaminated while the logistic-based methods suffer from outliers.
+This process is repeated 100 times and the results are summarized in Table~\ref{tab:cancererr} and supplement Table~\ref{tab:cancernvar}.

+Prediction accuracy is more similar in the clean data than those contaminated, while the logistic-based methods suffer from outliers.
 The best prediction with the Closs-based methods are 0.0818, 0.0839, 0.0910, 0.1143 for v=0, 5, 10, 15, respectively.
 This is the best prediction for this data set in the robust prediction literature.
 See \citet{li2018boosting, wang2018quadratic, wang2018robust} and the references therein.
+With more data contamination, more variables are selected.
+Loss function and penalty method also contribute to different variable selection results.
 In addition, sparse variable selection is maintained even with outliers.
 For instance, with 15\% outliers, ClossSCAD not only has more accurate prediction than LogisSCAD (0.1143 vs 0.1566), but also selected only 2.8 genes on average, compared with 19.1 genes by LogisSCAD.